bioinformatica-iib/inmunoinformatica/classes/class_3.md

 published: True
 ---

+{% include notification.html message="This module includes answers to quizes and exercises.
+Try to solve them on your own and only use them once you've done that." status="is-info" %}

 {% include badge-title.html text="ASYNC" badge="primary" titleh="2" title="Antigen Processing and Presentation, HLA Clustering, and Vaccine Design" %}

 ### MHC motif deconvolution - Identifying sequence motifs in large scale ligand data sets [MN].